 If you are an allergy sufferer, have you ever noticed your allergies seem to get worse every time the heater was on?
 It’s not just your imagination.
 Forced air heating systems can exacerbate allergies by circulating dust and pollen throughout the house.
 This forces people with allergies into a sort of catch-22.
 They can be warm or they can breathe well, but they can’t do both.
-Fortunately, there is a way to both be warm and mitigate your allergies: boiler systems.
+Fortunately, there is a way to both be warm and mitigate your allergies: a boiler system.

 How Does a Boiler System Heat a Home?